Poirot's Early Cases: "How Does Your Garden Grow?"

-Poirot, after consulting with Miss Lemon, calls at Rosebank and sees Mrs Delafontaine.
-At the front door, he points to the unfinished row of shells – the only unsymmetrical item in that well-maintained and symmetrical garden – and points out they are oyster shells.
-Miss Lemon found the fishmonger who sold the oysters to the Delafontaines.
-They fed Miss Barrowby poisoned oysters and planted the shells in the garden to hide from Katrina and the maid.
+Poirot calls at Rosebank and sees Mrs Delafontaine.
+At the front door, he points to the unfinished row of shells and points out they are oyster shells.
+The Delafontaines fed Miss Barrowby poisoned oysters and planted the shells in the garden to hide from Katrina and the maid.
 Mrs Delafontaine confesses that she and her husband had been pilfering money from her aunt for many years and could not let the estate go to Katrina.